-When you download a picture, animated graphic, logo or other image file to your computer, it takes a specific file format.
+When you download a picture, animated graphics, logo or other image files to your computer, it takes a specific file format.
 While you can often convert these initial file formats into a different type, doing so is not always a good idea.
 Let’s explore the most common image file formats used in web design and take a look at what each one is intended to do.

 Why Image File Formats Matter

 It’s easy to think that all file formats are created equal; after all, most of them will get an image onto your hard drive or rendered on a webpage.
 However, the specific image format you choose does matter quite a bit when it comes to quality performance.
 Take a look at this image as an example.

 Look at the fox’s eyes in the example on the left, then look at the example on the right.
 Look at the color difference and the way the lines around the perimeter of the graphic render.
 As you can see, there are sharpness and clarity issues in the JPEG graphic that aren’t present in the PNG.
 The PNG is sharper, clearer and more professional looking.
 That’s because it is specifically designed to handle computer-generated graphics like the one in the example.
 Which graphic would you want on your site?
 If you want to stand out in the right ways, you’ll choose PNG for computer-generated graphics.

 You can see the difference between file sizes for different formats of the same image in the graphic below.

 Ultimately, the different file formats serve specific purposes.
 They render the same graphics and images in different ways and carry different file sizes.
 Knowing what each one is for and when to use them is the key to proper design rendering and performance in the digital space.

 JPEG is the ideal file format for photos, though it’s not a good format to use for computer-generated graphics.
 It’s currently the most common image format found in the digital space, and it’s easy to store and send, making it convenient for a variety of different design scenarios.

 - Small file size

 - Widely supported across different browsers and applications